 This tour is a full day guided tour out of Oslo, and combines the best of Oslo as well as a tour to the Glassworks situated in the Norwegian countryside.
-We start this tour with a scenic drive to Hadeland, making a short stop at the Queens View to admire the below area of Ringerike with fjords, farms and forests.
+We start this tour with a scenic drive to Hadeland, making a short stop at the Queens View to admire the below area of Ringerike with lakes, farms and forests.

 From here, continue the drive to Hadeland Glassworks.
 The glassworks was founded in 1762 and is the oldest industrial company in Norway.
 Here glass is still blown using traditional methods and there is an extensive production of wine glasses as well as special designer goods and decorative projects.
 Watch the glassblowers practicing their traditional art, and try your hand at glassblowing or glass designing.

 Situated on the on the east side of Oslofjord, Drøbak is a picture-book town full of 18th- and 19th-century wooden houses situated just a 40 minutes drive from Oslo.
-This itinirary combines a trip to the idyllic town Drøbak with a farm visit and culinary experiences.
+This itinerary combines a trip to the idyllic town Drøbak with a farm visit and culinary experiences.

 Please note: The farm Eiketoppen can be visited all year round.
 The local shop „Tomtermais“ with locally produced vegetables and fruit is also open all year.
 Bringebærlandet offers wine tastings all year, but fresh raspberries and strawberries are seasonal products.